Skip to main content

 Citation is not only imperative to avoid plagiarism, but also allows readers to investigate an author’s line of thought and conclusions.
 When reading scientific works, it is important to confirm the citations are from reputable scientific research.
 Most often, scientific citations are used to reference paraphrasing rather than quotes.
 The number of times a work is cited is said to measure the influence an investigation has within the scientific community, although this technique is inherently biased [46].

-This page titled 1.6: Science Denial and Evaluating Sources is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Chris Johnson, Matthew D. Affolter, Paul Inkenbrandt, & Cam Mosher (OpenGeology) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.6: Science Denial and Evaluating Sources is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Chris Johnson, Matthew D. Affolter, Paul Inkenbrandt, & Cam Mosher (OpenGeology) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?